- Introduction / Celebrations

 Over the years, there have been a number of restoration projects carried out on both the interior and the exterior of the Bridges Street Centre.
 In 1985, the government of British Hong Kong announced that it would withdraw funding for the Bridges Street Centre, triggering a potential crisis.
 This was exacerbated in the same year when the government’s Works Bureau insisted that the Centre be demolished as the annual maintenance costs were too high.
 However, the Urban Council’s Cultural Relics Protection Unit felt that the Centre should be preserved and listed as a cultural relic.
 The Centre was accorded Grade II and Grade I status by the Antiquities Advisory Board in 1981 and 2009 respectively.

-The government then changed course and decided to transform the Centre into a sheltered workshop and hostel for the mentally handicapped, with part of the building still used for youth services.
+The government then changed course and decided to transform the Centre into a sheltered workshop and hostel for the mentally handicapped, with part of the building still used for recreation services.
 This plan was executed with the assistance of Mrs Lam Chun Sheung, the Deputy Director of the Social Welfare Department; Mr Ko Hon Chiu, the Chairman of the Central and Western District Council; and Mr Wu Chor Nam, the Chairman of the Central and Western District Committee.
 Under the agreement, the Central Building was preserved and, after approval from the Social Welfare Department, rehabilitation services for the mentally disabled were added to the list of services available at the Bridges Street Centre.

 In 1993, the Association received a grant of HKD 10 million from the Social Welfare Department to establish our “Home of Love Hostel” and “Home of Love Sheltered Workshop” on the ground and second floors of the Centre.
 The hostel and workshop provide employment opportunities, rehabilitation services, counselling, recreation and accommodation for the mentally disabled.